Tesla Model X SUV - Interior & comfort

 As you might expect, the Model X is also a terrifically serene car to travel in, with barely a whirl from the motor as you pull away and only the faintest hint of wind noise rustling around the front of the car when you’re up to speed.
 Needless to say, with so little background noise to overcome, the stereo sounds fantastic.

-Beyond its hi-tech touches, though, the Tesla’s interior isn’t actually the most imaginatively designed, nor are all the materials from the top drawer.
+Beyond its hi-tech touches, though, the Tesla’s interior isn’t actually the most imaginatively designed, nor are all the materials from the top drawer, although Tesla did add the quirky Tesla Yoke in 2021 in some markets, which is a rather unconventional, futuristic steering wheel replacement option.
 All the switches that control things not directed from the huge central screen come from Mercedes of old, and some of the plastics on show can’t rival Audi or BMW for quality.

 Tesla Model X dashboard

 Hop into the Tesla Model X and you’d be forgiven for being temporarily stunned by the sheer size of the vast central touchscreen from which just about all of the car’s functions are controlled.
 While it looks impressive and seems like a fantastic idea, it might take you longer to completely get the hang of compared to other systems, especially if you’re used to a more conventional layout.

 The old touchscreen weakness still applies, too – you may find yourself stabbing inaccurately at the screen on bumpy roads.
 We’d prefer a few more tactile physical buttons that you can use on the move without taking your eyes off the road.

 There’s another screen that dominates the experience too, and that’s the one behind the steering wheel, which shows all the information you’d expect to find in the instrument binnacle of a conventional car.
 Like Audi’s Virtual Cockpit system, it’s fully configurable by the driver and can show things like speed, battery charge, sat-nav directions, range and what you’re listening to on the car’s stereo.